 Potatoes and Athletic Performance

-Are potato beneficial in the diet of an athlete?
+Are potatoes beneficial in the diet of an athlete?

 Yes.
 One medium (5.3 ounce) skin-on potato provides 26 grams of carbohydrate, 620 milligrams of potassium, and 110 calories for energy – key nutrients in the diets of athletes and active individuals.

 - Potatoes are nutrient-dense complex carbs.
 A medium (5.3 ounce) skin-on potato contains 26 grams of carbohydrates.1